trufflesuite/ganache/src/chains/ethereum/console.log/README.md

 ```

 Note: Ganache CLI, as well as `Ganache.server` and `Ganache.provider`, already
-implement the logger parser and will automatically log calls to `console.sol`.
+implement the logger parser and will automatically log calls to `console.sol` to
+standard output just like JavaScript's `console.log`.